1954 Pacific typhoon season: Typhoon Kathy

-Typhoon June
+Super Typhoon June

 June was first monitored by both the FWC and the JMA on September 4.
 As it started to dive southwestwards, it continued to strengthen, and became a major Category 4 storm by September 7.
 June slightly weakened by the middle of the day, being degraded into a Category 3 cyclone by September 8.
 Despite the findings of the FWC, the JMA found the typhoon even stronger than earlier, with 910 millibars (27 inHg) being reported at this time.
 Continued weakening took place before abruptly restrengthening while due northeast of Manila in the Philippines.
 By the next day, the typhoon further reintensified into a Category 4 typhoon but the JMA analysed the system as a weakened storm with a pressure of 925 millibars (27.3 inHg).
 On 06:00 UTC, June again weakened below that status while traveling northwestwards to north-northwestwards.The typhoon then, for the third and last time intensified again to a Category 4 typhoon by September 12 while still moving northwestwards before turning towards the north, aiming at the main Japanese islands.
 The storm's size further grew to 600 miles around that day, with meteorologists from Japan comparing the storm to the deadly 1934 Muroto typhoon.
 It then moved just west of Yakushima Island before making landfall over Shimonoseki City in Yamaguchi Prefecture by the night of September 13.
 On September 15, the FWC reported that the system degenerated into a “deep” extratropical low further inland.
 The agency would stop monitor the storm at 12:00 UTC of September 15; however, the JMA continued to track the typhoon's remnants until the same time of the next day.

 During the typhoon, 107 people were killed and 39 were missing.